infinno/FormBuilderSDK-Android/README.md

 4. In the project level settings.gradle file, add include(":FormBuilderSDK") under include(":app") or include(":app", ":FormBuilderSDK")
 5. In the app module build.gradle, add the following line in the dependencies section implementation(project(":FormBuilderSDK"))
 6. Check the app module build.gradle (from step 5) if you have the following dependencies in your project:\
+   implementation( "androidx.core:core-ktx:1.13.1")\
    implementation( "io.insert-koin:koin-android:3.5.6")\
-   implementation( "com.squareup.retrofit2:converter-gson:2.6.4")\
+   implementation( "com.squareup.retrofit2:converter-gson:2.9.0")\
    implementation( "com.squareup.okhttp3:logging-interceptor:4.9.2")\
    If not please add them.
-7. Sync the project and do a clean rebuild
+8. Sync the project and do a clean rebuild
-8. Now you can proceed to the "How to use ?" section
+9. Now you can proceed to the "How to use ?" section

 ## How to use ?